Adaptive unconscious: The introspection illusion

 The debate over the existence of introspection began in the late 19th century with experiments involving placing people in different stimuli contexts and them thinking about their thoughts and feelings after.
-These types of experiments have continued since.
-Always asking the participant to think about how they feel and their thoughts.
-However, we can never know if they are accessing their unconscious as they do this or if the information is just coming from their conscious mind.
-This makes research into this area more difficult creating the debate over introspection.
+Similar experiments have continued since, all relying on asking the participant to think about how they feel and their thoughts.
+These research efforts have however been hampered by the fact it is currently impossible to know if they are actually accessing their unconscious as they do this, or if the information is just coming from their conscious mind.
+This fundamental flaw makes experiments in this area less reliable in creating the debate over introspection.

 More recent research suggests that many of our preferences, attitudes, and ideas come from the adaptive unconscious.
 However, subjects themselves do not realize this, and they are "unaware of their own unawareness".
 People wrongly think they have direct insight into the origins of their mental states.
 A subject is likely to give explanations for their behavior (i.e. their preferences, attitudes, and ideas), but the subject tends to be inaccurate in this "insight."
 The false explanations of their own behavior is what psychologists call the introspection illusion.

 In some experiments, subjects provide explanations that are fabricated, distorted, or misinterpreted memories, but not lies – a phenomenon called confabulation.
 This suggests that introspection is instead an indirect, unreliable process of inference.
 It has been argued that this "introspection illusion" underlies a number of perceived differences between the self and other people, because people trust these unreliable introspections when forming attitudes about themselves but not about others.

 However, this theory of the limits of introspection has been highly controversial, and it has been difficult to test unambiguously how much information individuals get from introspection.
 The difficulties in understanding the introspective method resulted in a lack of theoretical development of the mind and more into behaviourism.
 The difficulties of finding a method that worked (i.e. not self-reporting by the patient) mean there was a halt in this area of research until the cognitive revolution.
 Due to this the need to understand the unconscious mind increased.
 Psychologists started to focus on the limits of the conscious mind and more stimuli and learning paradigm focused experiments for the unconscious mind.
 This helps understand the limitations of introspection or the lack of as some would argue.